docker-java/docker-java/README.md

 Java API client for [Docker](http://docs.docker.io/ "Docker")

-Supports a subset of the Docker Client API v1.8, Docker Server version 0.7.6+ and 0.8.1
+Supports a subset of the Docker Client API v1.8, Docker Server version 0.8.1

 ## Build with Maven